• Skip to primary navigation

 Instructions

-• Pour a little bit of the ink inside the ornament and swirl it around.
+• Pour a small amount of the ink inside the ornament and swirl it around and cover the entire inside of the ornament.

 • Use a little canned air to help mix it up.